 B. In addition, per 6VSA 3306, establishments are currently required to submit a written humane handling plan to the Vermont Agency of Agriculture, Food and Markets upon application for initial or renewal licensing.
 Establishments may choose to develop and implement a robust systematic approach for the humane handling of animals.
 On September 9, 2004, FSIS published a notice in the Federal Register (54 Fed.
 Reg.
 54625) entitled "Humane Handling and Slaughter Requirements and the Merits of a Systematic Approach To Meet Such Requirements."
-This Federal Register Notice details the background on the humane handling by FSIS.
+This Federal Register Notice details the background on the humane handling and slaughter statutes issued by Congress and regulation of humane handling by FSIS.
 It also details steps industry should take to assure effective compliance with the Acts and regulations.
-This Federal Register Notice.
+This Federal Register Notice can be found in its entirety at the following link: 2004 Federal Register Notice.